rsksmart/rwallet/README.md

 </table>

 ### Build on iOS
+1. <a href="https://developer.apple.com/news/?id=12232019b">The App Store will no longer accept new apps using UIWebView as of April 2020 and app updates using UIWebView as of December 2020. </a>
+Remove these files in Xcode to remove UIWebView.
+    ```
+    node_modules/react-native/React/Views/RCTWebView/RCTWebView.h
+    node_modules/react-native/React/Views/RCTWebView/RCTWebView.m
+    node_modules/react-native/React/Views/RCTWebView/RCTWebViewManager.h
+    node_modules/react-native/React/Views/RCTWebView/RCTWebViewManager.m
+    ```
 1. Make sure you have the latest version of the Xcode command line tools installed:
     ```
     xcode-select --install